Madona Plueger, MSN RN ACNS-BC APRN CNRN

 VISION AANN is indispensable to nurses and neuroscience healthcare.

-The vision for Neuroscience Nursing is about how we see ourselves as neuroscience nurses and how we hope our patients, families and colleagues that we interact with every day see us.
-The lens of what we look through involves intense views that cover the care and management of the patient and family that come under our care for their neuroscience health needs.
-These patients and families are vulnerable and uncertain of the path that they are on, or what their needs may be.
-Neuroscience nurses follow standards of care with skill sets that are able to encompass the entire patient experience.
-The lens that patients and families see through, should be a mirror image with a clearer focus of the keen awareness of feeling safe and secure under the care of the Neuroscience nurse.
-The members of the care teams vision mirror the perspective of the neuroscience nurse and patient and family experience.
+The vision for Neuroscience Nursing becomes clearer for me as the years pass by.
+It is about how we see ourselves as neuroscience nurses and how our patients, families and colleagues that we interact with every day, see us.
+The lens of what we look through involves intense views that cover the care and management of the patient and family through the best and worst case scenarios of their life.
+These patients and families are vulnerable and uncertain of the path that they are on.
+The lens that patients and families see through, should be one of feeling safe and secure under the care of the Neuroscience nurse, as a member of a well-defined care team.
+It is truly about the presence of caring and competency, meshed into one.
+Neuroscience nurses follow standards of care with skill sets that are able to encompass the entire patient experience The members of the care teams vision needs to mirror the perspective of the neuroscience nurse and patient and family experience.

 Vision for the Association:

 The word indispensable is used in the current vision of American Association of Neuroscience Nurses (AANN).
 A clear vision statement of an organization captures a clean and concise message to those seeking definition of what the organization is and what it could be for them.
 The definition of indispensable according to the Oxford dictionary, is absolutely necessary.
 The vision of AANN is that we encompass a multitude of components that are absolutely necessary to care for and address neuroscience health.
-The ongoing connections that are being created between partner organizations, industry and care partners across the continuum remains a strength of AANN and sets a clear course of navigation for our future.
+The established core values and core competencies of AANN create a structured approach for current discussions, as well as reference for the future.
+The ongoing connections that are being created between partner organizations, industry and care partners across the continuum remains a strength of AANN and sets a clear course of navigation for the healthcare landscape.
 Educational resources are abundant and being enhanced daily.
 Efforts are in place to reach out to generational needs of members.
 There are tremendous Leadership opportunities to grow and inspire and influence changes that address comprehensive and complex patient care.
 AANN encompasses the vision of Neuroscience nurses and is set to focus on areas of standards of practice that the neuroscience nurse experiences.
 It is absolutely necessary that all neuroscience nurses know of our organization and what it has to offer.
+AANN is the go to organization for Neuroscience Nursing care and practice.

 Accomplishments in Professional Positions: